-Our data protection services can advise on all aspects of data protection and data privacy law in England & Wales, Scotland, Northern Ireland and the Republic of Ireland.
+Our data protection experts can advise on all aspects of data protection and data privacy law in England and Wales, Scotland, Northern Ireland, and the Republic of Ireland.
 We are able to:

-- Advise on personal data breaches – including advice determining whether notification to the ICO is required and whether data subjects must be informed as well
+- advise on personal data breaches – including determining whether notification to the ICO is required and whether data subjects must be informed as well;

 Where are we based and where do we practice?

-Our specialist data protection lawyers advise clients across England & Wales, Scotland, Northern Ireland and the Republic of Ireland.
-Specifically:
+Our specialist data protection lawyers advise clients across England and Wales, Scotland, Northern Ireland, and the Republic of Ireland.

 Who do we help?